-Yes, 2014 players are encouraged to attend 2013 tryouts.
+Yes, 2015 players are encouraged to attend 2014 tryouts.
 If enough players have the ability and desire to play at that level, we would not be opposed to allowing players to play up an age for a year.
-Also, we have a EDUCO Players Academy program that provides opportunities for players to still participate in our developmental programs in this age group.
+Also, we have a EDUCO SELECT Players Academy program that provides opportunities for players to still participate in our developmental programs in this age group.

 I notice you have multiple teams within an age group.
 How does my child try out for a particular team?